cloudfoundry/bpm-release/docs/runtime.md

 > un-collocated and allows more modern access control (key rotation, etc.) of
 > the information being transferred between your jobs.

-If your job configuration lists shared volumes (`volumes:` key) then these paths will be created if they do not exist before being mounted into the job filesystem.
+If your job configuration lists shared volumes (`additional_volumes:` key) then these paths will be created if they do not exist before being mounted into the job filesystem.
 These volumes will be mounted read-write.
 All collocated jobs which list a particular volume path will be given a volume they can all share.